sttts/sttts.github.io/_posts/2016-01-13-kubernetes-node-evacuation.md

 categories: kubernetes api kubectl
 ---

-"Kubernetes is great in increasing the cluster size by adding new nodes.
-But it has no way to evacuate and cleanly remove a node."
-I have heard this multiple time.
+**"Kubernetes is great in increasing the cluster size by adding new nodes.
+But it has no way to evacuate and cleanly remove a node."** I have heard this multiple times already.
 Is this true?

 In the following I will show how it is easily possible with a bit of bash scripting to evacuate a node.
 Kubernetes is a very flexible and scriptable system.
-At the heart of nearly all logic provided by the system itself are nothing more than calls to the apiserver.
+At the heart of nearly all logic provided by the system itself is nothing more than calls to the apiserver.
 If there is a feature that seems to be missing, often it is easy to add it with a few API or kubectl calls.

 We want to evacuate a node.
-Evacuation means that all pods must be terminated cleanly, preferably following defined termination grace periods.
+Evacuation means that all pods must be terminated cleanly, preferably following the defined termination grace periods.

 ## Step 1 – unschedulable